-5.3 Component placement
+5.3 Component Placement

 The high lead interconnection and insertion density requires precise and accurate placement tools.
 To meet this requirement, the placement machine should be equipped with optical recognition systems, i.e., vision system, for the centering of the PCB as well as the components during the pick and place motion.
-A placement accuracy study is recommended to calculate compensations required.
-NXP follows EIA-481-D standard for tape and reel as well as tube orientation, as shown in Figure 16.
-See Section 10.3 Packing of devices, page 21, for additional details.
+A placement accuracy study is recommended in order to calculate compensations required.
+Freescale follows EIA-481-D standard for tape & reel as well as tube orientation as shown in Figure 17.
+Refer to Section 10.3 for additional details.